Cycling Through Yangshuo Countryside China

 We eventually arrived in the old Chinese town to wander the streets and to check out the strangely charming historic buildings and the fans they are famous for making.

-As we were walking within the city walls by the river we were accosted by a small group of elderly friends sitting around a table by the river under an umbrella playing cards, singing and chatting.
+As we were walking within the city walls by the river, we were accosted by a small group of elderly friends sitting around a table by the river under an umbrella playing cards, singing and chatting.

 They were excited by the foreign visitors and filled us with endless cups of green tea, peanuts and biscuits.

 When it became evident that communication in Chinese was not going to happen, they whipped out their pen and paper and wrote down what they wanted to say in Chinese characters.
-Ahh!
-So that’s what you were trying to say.

 group of people talking at table

-When all else fails, you can turn to the universal language we all understand- music.
+When all else fails, you can turn to the universal language we all understand – music.

-They got out their Chinese songbook, put on some music and started singing to us.
 Slowly they began to unveil their good China for instruments, passing us the wooden bangers and clappers instead.
-And then we started jammin.
+And then we started jammin’.

 We laughed and sang together, and I’m sure my attempts at following their lead to sing in Chinese sounded Russian to them, but they thoroughly enjoyed it and so did we.